microconfig/microconfig/README.md

 As we discussed Microconfig supports different config types and detects the type by file extensions.
 Microconfig resolves placeholders based on properties of the **same config type** only.

-Let’s see an example how it works:
+Let’s see the example how it works:

 ‘Order-service’ has ‘service.port’ property in application.**yaml**, so you can declare a placeholder to this property from application config types only (*.yaml or *.properties).
 If you declare that placeholder in, for example, *.process files, Microconfig will not resolve it and throw an exception.